adr-h/kypow/README.md

 A valid "Query" as defined by this tool, is any function in a module that:
    - is exported
    - calls Kysely's execute() | executeTakeFirst() | executeTakeFirstOrThrow()
+   - has simple parameters.
+     - I.e, supported types for parameters include:
+       - non-symbol primitives (boolean, int, string, bigint)
+         - literals of above primitives
+       - Date, Map or Set instances
+       - arrays of any supported type
+       - tuples of any supported type
+       - objects (interfaces/object-like type aliases) with properties that match any supported type
+         - basic intersections of object-like types
+       - basic unions where all members match any supported type
+     - Ideally, your function's parameters would all be JSON serializible; but common use cases like Date / bigint/ etc are supported.

+Note that if your function includes multiple query calls, only information for the first encountered query will be displayed.

 A simple, valid query function might look like this:
 ```typescript